MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/contains-operator.md

 ---
 # contains operator

-Filters a record set for data containing a case-insensitive string. `contains` searches for characters rather than [terms](datatypes-string-operators.md#what-is-a-term) of 3 or more characters.
+Filters a record set for data containing a case-insensitive string. `contains` searches for characters rather than [terms](datatypes-string-operators.md#what-is-a-term) of three or more characters.
 The query scans the values in the column, which is slower than looking up a term in a term index.

 The following table provides a comparison of the `contains` operators: